-Cirba scientifically balances infrastructure supply and application demand – creating a demand-driven approach to virtual and cloud operations that maximizes efficiency and cost-savings while reducing risk.
+Cirba scientifically balances infrastructure supply and application demand – creating a demand-driven approach to virtual and cloud operations that maximizes efficiency and cost savings, while reducing risk.

 Explore our solution by use case

+When it comes to platform migration, physical to virtual transformation or virtual environment refresh, Cirba's analytics have set the bar in transformation planning, enabling organizations to make moves faster, with less risk and significantly lower infrastructure cost.
 Only Cirba's analytics determine which workloads can be transformed, how big to make the VMs (or which cloud containers are the right fit), which workloads can go together on the same hosts from a business and operational policy perspective, as well as how to optimally fit workloads together on physical hardware to optimize density and minimize infrastructure costs.
-This analysis provides a comprehensive view of potential transformation candidates, as well as the workload placements, resource and infrastructure requirements to achieve the optimal balance between financial objectives, risk tolerance and performance
+This analysis provides a comprehensive view of potential transformation candidates, as well as the workload placements, resource, and infrastructure requirements to achieve the optimal balance between financial objectives, risk tolerance, and performance.

-Choosing the best environment for your workloads
+Real Time, Intelligent Routing – Determine the best environment for your workloads

-Learn more about automating workload routing with Cirba's Workload Routing API .
+Learn more about automating workload routing.

-- Profiles all inbound workload placement requests (from self-service portals, transformation projects, etc.) to determine their business requirements, applicable policies and capacity requirements.
+- Profiles all inbound workload placement requests (from self-service portals, transformation projects, etc.) to determine their business requirements, applicable policies, and capacity requirements.

 - Determines where the workload should go and whether there is capacity available to fulfill the request on the planned

 - Reserves the capacity for that workload.

-- If there isn't enough capacity available, determines what action is required to fulfill the request such as adding a new host, increasing memory or CPU.
+- If there isn't enough capacity available, determines what action is required to fulfill the request, such as adding a new host, increasing memory or CPU.

 As environments grow and as workloads change, what was once optimal may no longer be.
 Cirba optimizes virtual and cloud infrastructure by rebalancing and right-sizing workloads as conditions change.
 Unlike a load balancer, Cirba's placements take a broader perspective and longer term view to avoid volatility and the hidden costs of unnecessary motioning.